JosefLeinweber/JosefsFastAPITemplate/README.md

 ![Automated Tests](https://github.com/JosefLeinweber/JosefsFastAPITemplate/workflows/Automated%20Tests/badge.svg)

-# JosefsFastAPITemplate
+# FastAPITemplate

 ## Overview

-JosefsFastAPITemplate is a production-ready boilerplate repository designed to help developers quickly set up a FastAPI project.
+FastAPITemplate is a production-ready boilerplate repository designed to help developers quickly set up a FastAPI project.
 It provides a structured foundation for building scalable, secure, and maintainable web applications using Python and FastAPI with best practices baked in.

 This template is built on [FastAPI](https://fastapi.tiangolo.com/), a modern Python web framework for building APIs with automatic interactive documentation.
 It incorporates asynchronous database access, environment-based configuration, Docker containerization, and robust testing capabilities.